 Engineering for Families

-Each week of course focused on a career within a different discipline of engineering:
+Each week of the course focuses on a career within a different discipline of engineering:

 Each session begins with an introduction to the career and uses a striking photograph of a counter-stereotypical person in that career.